Marketing

 The Payoff

 Segmentation transforms your email campaigns from generic to laser-focused.
 When you send content that matches a subscriber’s interests or behavior, they’re more likely to engage.
-For example, a segmented email offering a discount to customers who haven’t purchased in three months can rekindle their interest.
+For example, automated email flows based on user behavior can rekindle interest in customers who haven’t purchased in three months with a “we miss you” offer.
 Or, targeting local subscribers with an invite to an in-store event builds a stronger connection.
 This approach increases open rates, drives clicks, and ultimately boosts sales – all without needing a bigger list or a fancier tool.
+It also lays the foundation for advanced segmentation strategies for newsletters, which go beyond the basics and keep your content sharp.

 Segmentation Best Practices